2014 Celebration of Teaching and Learning

-This year's conference explores the application of findings from learning science research to teaching.
+This year’s conference explores the application of motivation research to teaching.
 We will consider questions such as:

-- How do findings from learning science research inform effective practices in college teaching?
+- How do findings from motivation research inform effective practices in college teaching?

-- What are evidence-based teaching practices that have been demonstrated to enhance student learning?
+- What are evidence-based teaching practices that have been demonstrated to enhance student motivation?

-- What have members of our university community who have conducted research about the science of learning discovered?
+- What have members of our university community who have conducted research about learning and motivation discovered?